SMU vs. South Florida NCAA Football Odds, Plays and Insights | October 2, 2021

 South Florida Stats and Trends

-- Thus far this season South Florida has two wins against the spread.
+- Thus far this year South Florida has two wins against the spread.

-- The Bulls have been underdogs by 20.5 points or more two times this year and have covered the spread every time.
+- The Bulls have always covered the spread this year when underdogs by 20.5 points or more.

-- South Florida's games this season have hit the over on three of four set point totals (75%).
+- South Florida's games this year have hit the over in 75% of its opportunities (three times in four games with a set point total).

-- South Florida is 1-1 against the spread and 1-1 overall in games when it puts up more than 23.0 points.
+- South Florida is 1-1 against the spread and 1-1 overall when the team puts up more than 23.0 points.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.